-Use conductors with a temperature rating of at minimum 90°C. Terminations are rated for both 75°C and 90°C rated conductors.
+Use conductors with a temperature rating of 90°C. Terminations are rated for 90°C rated conductors.
 Ensure that all connections are in compliance with NEC ANSI/NFPA 70 and local electrical codes.
-With longer wire runs, larger conductors than required by Code are often used to reduce the voltage drop.
-See Section 3.5 for AC connection specifications and Section 3.8.1 for DC connection specifications.
+With longer wire runs, larger conductors than required by code are often used to reduce the voltage drop.
+See Section 3.6 for AC connection specifications and Section 3.8.1 for DC connection specifications.